 I have always shared a view every freelancer must have a blog or a website.
-Having a website and blogs has many advantages but one of the main advantages is you can have your own professional email address @yourdomain.com that can help you jump start your reputation on Upwork.
+Having a website and blogs has many advantages.
+The key benefit is you can have your professional email address @yourdomain.com.
+It helps to jump start your reputation on Upwork.

-So the first thing you should do if your profile is rejected on Upwork is, change the email address from the free email to the professional email address.
+So the first thing you should do if your profile is getting rejected on Upwork is – change the email address from the free email to the professional email address.

-If you are used to Gmail interface, you can use the same interface for your custom domain.
-In India the cost of GSuite is lower and only costs only ₹1500 per year for using @yourdomain in GSuite for business.
+If you are accustomed to Gmail interface, you can use the same interface for a custom domain.
+In India, the cost of GSuite is lower, and only costs only ₹1500 per year for using @yourdomain in GSuite for business.